Physical restructuring

 Manufacturing companies often refer to their manufacturing plant transfer, consolidation and closure activities as physical restructuring.
 This can be done by moving production or services overseas, a process known as offshoring.
-Such projects began in the United States during the 1960s and by 2009 had showed little sign of having ended.
+Such projects began in the United States during the 1960s and by 2009 showed little sign of having ended.
 Such corporate behavior has taken its toll on the manufacturing base and continues to do so.